OctopusSamples/content-team-apps/README.md

 ### AWS Lambda

+A deployed example of this application can be found [here](https://octopub-frontend.s3.amazonaws.com/index.html).

 Zip artifacts have been uploaded to a Maven feed hosted by GitHub packages.

 Unfortunately you [can not download packages without authentication](https://github.com/orgs/community/discussions/26634).
 So you need to generate a GitHub Personal Access Token that has the package read permission.